 Wild Bird Hunting

-I am Lynn Dee Galey and I have been passionate about bird dogs for 50 years as of 2019.
-It started when my Dad handed me a small leather collar and told me to go put it on my favorite pup in the litter he had from the old fashioned Irish Setters that he hunted.
-Across the years I had dual type Gordon Setters for 25 years and have now had English Setters for about 25 years.
-When I got my first English Setter I knew that I had found the dogs that were my ideal match in lifestyle and hunting.he with their natural, no-training-needed field talent and easy, calm disposition.
+I am Lynn Dee Galey and I have been passionate about my involvment with bird dogs for 54 years.
+It started when my Dad handed me a small leather collar and told me to go put it on my favorite pup in the litter he had from the old fashioned Irish Setter that he hunted.
+Across the years I had dual type Gordon Setters for 25 years and have now had English Setters for about 30 years.
+When I got my first English Setter I knew that I had found the dogs that were my ideal match in lifestyle and hunting with their natural, no-training-needed field talent and easy, calm disposition.

 In earlier life I showed dogs for almost 30 years and finished numerous champions on the bench.
 I participated in and judged Hunt Tests and spent many hours in the saddle at my club’s field trials.
 I ran a training group at my farm in Vermont for many years with a focus on helping owners train their own dogs for hunting and for performance events.
-This varied history is the reason that I do care about what my bird dogs look like as well as how they perform in the field: I want a classically beautiful setter that is an athlete with strong instincts to handle birds for the gun and easy to live with at the end of the day.
+This varied history is the reason that I do care about what my bird dogs look like as well as how they perform in the field: I want a classically beautiful setter that is an athlete with strong instincts to handle birds for the gun yet is easy to live with at the end of the day.
 I strive to own and produce setters who offer all of this and I enjoy meeting the many hunters who feel the same.
-This type of Setter is in danger of falling victim to it’s beauty and disposition – much like the Irish Setters did in my youth.
-So I strongly advocate for focusing on the strong, natural hunting instincts and for keeping them out of the pet market.
-I occasionally offer thoughtfully bred puppies only for the serious hunter who wants a companion hunting dog.
+This type of Setter is in danger of falling victim to it’s beauty and disposition – much like the Irish Setters did in my youth, so I strongly advocate for focusing on the strong, natural hunting instincts and for keeping them out of the pet market.
+I occasionally offer thoughtfully bred puppies for the serious hunter who wants a companion hunting dog.

-My Philosophy: “Quality, not quantity”and “Wild Birds
+My Philosophy: “Quality, not quantity”and “Wild Birds”